Frequently Asked Questions

 Q. Can I make my payment electronically?

-A. Yes, if you are using the electronic remittance portal, you can submit your payment via ACH or Wire transfer.
-If you are not using the portal, please contact the Benefit Office for assistance.
+A. Yes, you can submit your payment via ACH or Wire transfer.
+If you need to send a check, please contact the Benefit Office for assistance.

 Q. How do I know if my employee elected to contribute to the DC Fund?

-A. The Benefit Office sends each contractor a list of Local 725 members who elected to contribute to the DC Fund.
+A. The Benefit Office sends each contractor a list of their Local 725 members who elected to contribute to the DC Fund.
 The election period is October 1st through November 30th each year for the following year and the list is mailed to you before the end of December so you can program the member's payroll deduction accordingly.
-You should keep the list even if none of your employees have elected to contribute as this is an election for the full year and you may get a new employee during that year.
+You may get a new employee during the year and that employee's referral will list his/her DC elective.
 Also, the employee is responsible to inform his new employer of his/her election and you can also contact the Benefit Office to obtain that information.

 Q. I have an employee who elected to contribute to the DC Fund, is there any penalty if my remittance report is late?